Parascientific Escape: Gear Detective

-As part of an experiment with the organisation IXG, Kyosuke Ayana, who had lost his arm and eye, agreed to be given a technologically advance prosthetic arm and a fake eye which are able to artificially replicate the rare psychic ability, chronokinesis.
-In the present, Kyosuke Ayana Runs a detective agency alongside his self-proclaimed "lover", Mari Sasamine.
-A young woman called Tsukiko Nagise arrives at the agency one day, claiming that she is being targeted by a serial killer.
-Investigations into the case reveal that the culprit may be a physic who is utilizing chronokinesis to forge seemingly impossible murders by altering the past.
-Kyosuke ultimately discovers that Tsukiko herself is the serial killer, and that the incident is connected to the death of his father, Gento Ayana.
+As part of an experiment with the organisation IXG, Kyosuke Ayana, who had lost his arm and eye, agreed to be given a technologically advanced prosthetic arm and a fake eye which artificially replicate the rare psychic ability chronokinesis.
+In the present, Kyosuke Ayana runs a detective agency alongside his self-proclaimed lover, Mari Sasamine.
+A young woman called Tsukiko Nagise arrives at the agency, claiming that she is being targeted by a serial killer.
+Investigations reveal that the culprit is a physic who is utilizing chronokinesis to commit seemingly impossible murders by altering the past.
+Kyosuke discovers that Tsukiko herself is the serial killer, and murdered his father, Gento Ayana.

-Kyosuke learns that Gento used to a researcher at an undisclosed PSI research laboratory within the country Witsarock.
-The laboratory kept psychic children as test subjects who were subjected to inhuman living conditions and experiments.
-Tsukiko used to be a test subject at this laboratory, where she befriended and grew extremely close to a fellow test subjected called Ritsu, a powerful psychic.
-Ritsu and Tsukiko escaped the facility which Ritsu destroyed in the process.
-Ritsu now wants to try and forge a world for psychics, and Tsukiko has since been working to eliminate those who stand her way, although she has been doing so independently from Ritsu.
-Kyosuke also discovers that his artificial arm and eye from which he gets his chronokinesis ability was created using this experiment data, that was brought by IXG.
+Kyosuke learns that Gento was a researcher at an undisclosed PSI research laboratory within the country Witsarock.
+The laboratory kept psychic children as test subjects who were subjected to inhumane living conditions and experiments.
+Tsukiko was a test subject at this laboratory, where she befriended and grew extremely close to a fellow test subject named Ritsu, a powerful psychic.
+Ritsu and Tsukiko escaped the facility, which Ritsu destroyed with teleportation.
+Ritsu now wants to try and forge a world for psychics, and Tsukiko has been working to eliminate those who stand her way, independently from Ritsu.
+Kyosuke also discovers that his artificial arm and eye were created using this experimental data, which was brought by IXG.

-After having her plans to kill the CEO of Amabishi is foiled by Kyosuke and Mari (with the help of Hitomi Akaneno in a cameo appearance) Tsukiko is told by Ritsu to stop doing what she has been doing.
-Distraught at being tossed aside, and seemingly without a purpose, Tsukiko flees to the basement where she plans to kill herself by utilising an explosion.
-Kyosukes chases her down, and has a one-on-one with her.
+After her plan to kill the CEO of Amabishi is foiled by Kyosuke, Mari, and Hitomi Akaneno, Tsukiko is told by Ritsu to stop doing what she has been doing.
+Distraught at being tossed aside, and seemingly without a purpose, Tsukiko flees to the basement where she plans to kill herself by igniting the ether crystals stored there.
+Kyosuke chases her down and is trapped in the basement with her.
+He is unable to persuade Tsukiko that she still has a reason to live, but his efforts on her behalf instill feelings of respect and affection for him, and she aids him in escaping.
+Once the path out of the storehouse is opened, however, she refuses to leave with Kyosuke.